MIDIfactory/NGS_HCV/README.md

 `python path/software_folder/NGS_HCV_analysis.py -R path/reads_folder -r reads_1.fastq -gn
 NS5A`

-*2) Processing a SAM file derived by a single-end mapping*
+*2) Processing a SAM file derived by a single-end mapping.*

 In this case user already knows the reads' genotype, so blast is not executed.
 Only 100 reads will be analyzed.